hcyang1106/simple-linker/README.md

 ## Symbol Section Index Table Parsing

-After parsing the symbol table, we then parse the symbol section index table.
+After parsing the symbol table, we then parse the symbol section index table (not necessarily exists).

 ### 1. Existence of Symbol Section Index Table
 - This table may or may not exist, and could be found using `SHT_SYMTAB_SHNDX` in the `type` field of shdr.